omarathon/reddit-api/README.md

 # Disclaimer

-I, omarathon, take no liabability for any of the actions performed by the reddit bots the plugin may control.
+I take no liability for any of the actions performed, or the security of, any of the authenticated reddit accounts or bots that the plugin may interface with.